vsergeev/u-msgpack-python/msgpack.org.md

 ## More Information

-See the [project page](https://github.com/vsergeev/u-msgpack-python) for more information on old specification compatibility mode, exceptions, behavior, and testing.
+See the [project page](https://github.com/vsergeev/u-msgpack-python) for more information on options, exceptions, behavior, and testing.

 ## License